akanksha-th/financial-news-intelligence/README.md

 ## **Post-Hackathon Update**

 _The official hackathon submission deadline was December 4th.
-At the time of submission, several components of the system, including parts of the impact-mapping pipeline and the final unified retrieval flow were incomplete._
+At the time of submission, several components of the system, including UI and the final unified retrieval flow were incomplete._
 _The remaining components have now been implemented after the deadline to bring the project to a functional and well-structured state._